Monday, November 11, 2024

 Death Notice of Child, Mountain Advocate, collection of author

 The next we know of Lottie is her marriage in 1908 to a widower with three young children, William Sherman Bailey.
 She was 22 years old.
-William was one year younger than Lottie.
+Bailey was one year younger than Lottie.
 She and William married in Knox County, Kentucky, where they remained through the 1910 census.
-Her daughter, Pearl, was living with her mother and William in 1910.
+Her daughter, Pearl, was living with Lottie and William in 1910.
 By 1920, the family was living nearby in Harlan County.
 They had six children between 1910 and 1922.
 The family moved quite often following William's work.
 William was an educated man for his time and place.
 He even taught school when he was a very young man.
 He worked farming and building train and road bridges.

 Bailey Marriage Document, collection of author